-Over the coming years, the Utrechtse Cartesiusdriehoek, formerly the Dutch Railways (NS) marshalling yard, will be transformed into Blue District, the first Urban Blue Zone.
+Over the coming years, the Utrechtse Cartesiusdriehoek, formerly the Dutch Railways (NS) marshalling yard, will be transformed into a healthy urban living district.
 The winning plan was submitted by a consortium led by area developers MRP Development and Ballast Nedam Development.

-Around 2,600 homes, a large central park, a school, a supermarket, bars & restaurants and various other amenities are being built in Blue District.
+Around 2,600 homes, a large central park, a school, a supermarket, bars & restaurants and various other amenities are being built in this healthy urban living district.